GeorgePreece/GeorgePreece.github.io/_drafts/2021-12-22-dependency-injection.md

 ### Constructor Injection
 As the name implies, this method uses an object's constructor to deliver the dependency.
 Constructor injection is an excellent approach to forcing an injection; the injector **cannot** construct the client without the required dependencies.
 This method may be preferred if a dependency is mandatory for the client to function.

-The below example depicts a simple example of constructor injection:
+The below example depicts a simple example of constructor injection.
 ```
 class Application {
     execute() : void {